vishaltak/gitlab-development-kit/doc/gdk-on-google-cloud.md

    chmod 600 ~/.ssh/authorized_keys
 ```

+Hint: To get YOUR_PUBLIC_SSH_KEY, you can run `pbcopy < ~/.ssh/id_ed25519.pub` in the terminal of your own machine.

-1. Forward now the port the GDK is running on in the cloud to your local machine.
+Forward now the port the GDK is running on in the cloud to your local machine.
 To do so, enter the following command in the terminal on your own machine and keep it running:

 ```shell
    ssh -N -L 3000:localhost:3000 gdk@IP_OF_YOUR_VM